Comparisons

 HubSpot and Salesforce have AI features.
 Ektie is AI-native.
 The difference isn't the quality of the AI — it's what the underlying platform was built to do.

 HubSpot, Salesforce, and Pipedrive all have AI features.
-They can generate email drafts, summarise call recordings, score leads, and suggest next steps.
-These are useful features.
-But they are not AI-native.
-The distinction matters more than most people realise.
+They generate email drafts, summarise call recordings, score leads, suggest next steps.
+Useful.
+But none of them are AI-native — and that distinction determines what AI can actually do inside your CRM.

 When a traditional CRM adds AI features, it adds an AI layer on top of a database and UI that was designed for humans.
 The core assumption of the platform hasn't changed: humans create records, humans update stages, humans log activities, humans initiate actions.
-The AI helps humans do those things faster or with less effort.
+The AI helps them do those things faster.
+That's it.

 An AI-native CRM starts from the opposite assumption: AI agents are the primary operators.
 Every data object exposes typed schemas agents can read and write directly.
 Every field has agent-readable and agent-writable permissions.
 Every action taken by an agent is attributed and timestamped.
 The CRM is designed so agents can prospect, update records, advance deals, and execute sequences without human intermediation.